As an affiliate, we earn from qualifying purchases made on our website.

 Generally speaking, if you’re a beginner or high handicapper (you shoot above 90), a lower spinning golf ball will be good enough for you.
 The main reason is that you’ll lose a lot of balls, so if you’re playing $5 balls, it might hurt the wallet a bit.

 Playing a ball that produces low driver spin and low wedge spin will be a lot cheaper and you’ll probably get the same performance.
 The distance will be very similar (compared to a high-end ball) and you’ll hit more fairways.
-You can see the best low spin golf balls for each type of golfer here.

-Once you start shooting in the 80s (mid handicap), you might be able to put some short game spin on your shots.
+Once you start shooting in the 80s (mid handicap), you might be able to put some short-game spin on your shots.
 This is when you should upgrade to a ball that produces a bit more wedge spin.
 That being said, low driver spin is still recommended.

 Don’t get me wrong, you can still use a cheaper 2-piece ball and put up some pretty decent scores.
 If you really want to dial in your short game control, a bit more spin could help.